drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/two_key_concepts.png){: loading=lazy }
 ### Comparing Molecules: a Central Issue in Drug Discovery

-Assessing the similarity between molecules is a central issue in drug discovery.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/comparing-molecules-central-issue-drug-discovery-c57db1bf'><i class='fa fa-play' aria-hidden='true'></i></button>Assessing the similarity between molecules is a central issue in drug discovery.
 The molecular similarity concept has created a broad range of cheminformatics tools that have proven useful in drug design for finding new lead compounds.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer